 Barry Gan has been a professor at St. Bonaventure University for the past 23 years after receiving his M.A. and Ph.D. degrees in Philosophy from the University of Rochester in 1981 and 1984, respectively.
 Prior to teaching at St. Bonaventure, Dr. Gan taught high school and junior high school English for six years.

 Jason MacLeod, PhD, is conducting research on the viability of nonviolent strategies and tactics to enlarge the prospects of the self-determination in West Papua.
-He teaches civil resistance at the School of Political Science and International Studies at the University if Queensland and in the master's course on nonviolent action at Sydney University.
+He teaches civil resistance at the School of Political Science and International Studies at the University of Queensland and in the master's course on nonviolent action at Sydney University.
 He taught community development at Monash University, the University of New England, and Christian Heritage College.
 He is author of several articles and book chapters on West Papua and nonviolent struggle.
+He is also the author of a forthcoming book, Merdeka & the Morning Star: Civil Resistance in West Papua.

 Scott O’Bryan is an affiliate member of the Institute for International Strategy, School of Liberal International Affairs at Waseda University Tokyo, Japan.
 His research interests include the history of social science, consumption and mass consumer culture, environmental history, urban history, and peace history.
 O’Bryan received his M.A from Yale University in 1992 and Ph.D. from Columbia University in 2002.